 Read the Program Summary

-To learn more details about program results and lessons learned, read Better Buildings Neighborhood Program Summary of Reported Data From July 1, 2010 – September 30, 2013 and the corresponding program dashboard summarizes reported data and includes outlays, leveraged spending, number of assessments and upgrades completed by sector, and annual estimated energy savings.
-Better Buildings partners’ individual summaries will be posted here as they become available.
+To learn more details about program results and lessons learned, read Better Buildings Neighborhood Program Summary of Reported Data From July 1, 2010 – September 30, 2013.
+The corresponding program dashboard summarizes reported data and includes outlays, leveraged spending, number of assessments and upgrades completed by sector, and annual estimated energy savings.
+Better Buildings partners’ individual data are available here.